Telepathetic/Imperfect-Dark/README.md

 The DM does not resolve ambiguity.

-The DM preserves conditions under which ambiguity can be observed.
+The DM preserves conditions under which useful ambiguity can be observed.

 -----